 The Getty has now been added to my list of reasons Why I Love California .
 I wish I could have Richard Meier design a house for me.

-This photo essay is a selection from over one hundred photographs I took in about one and half hours at the Getty Museum.
+This photo essay is a selection from over one hundred photographs I took at the Getty Museum.

 Please feel free to comment.
 Have you been to the Getty?
 What do you like about it?